 The Recycling Center is open Thursday - Monday between the hours of 8am and 3pm.
 The station is closed on Tuesdays, Wednesdays, & Holidays.
 Please check the Brewster web page for announcements about holiday closings and alternative hours we are open, if any.

-The Brewster Swap Shop is open Friday through Monday, 10am-2pm.
+The Brewster Swap Shop is closed until further notice.

 Brewster began a new solid-waste management program on October 1, 2013 called Pay-As-You-Throw (PAYT).
 Click here to download a list of Frequently Asked Questions.

 All Brewster Recycling Center users must dispose of trash in special Brewster PAYT bags.
 Refuse must be placed in those bags prior to disposal.
 Recyclables don’t need to be bagged and recycling.paper, cardboard, plastic, glass and metal containers continue to be handled as they have been.